LichFactory-Games/adastra/docs/Campaign-Journal/10-In-Crypt-Ed.md

 Meanwhile Stigs, impersonating a member of the House staff, was drafted into cleaning up and waiting on folks.
 Fortunately, this also allowed him to get a sense of the layout of the basement, should they need to escape that way.
 Karel and Ryalith mostly hung back and looked on at the chaos.

 We had arranged for a further distraction to cover our movement from the house to the crypt.
 While a mob of angry professors yelled at the front entrance, we took our leave of the house through a side door and made our way to the crypt.
 Once there Karel bravely stepped forward wearing the signet ring and said the passphrase.
 It seemed to work!
-The statute -- an enormous 12 foot figure made of stone -- stood impassively at the gate into the crypt.
+The statue -- an enormous 10 foot figure made of stone -- stood impassively at the gate into the crypt.
 Now to find the book and get out of here!